 unfolds.
 Lush green meadows abound that are guarded by high mountain peaks.
 The most striking of these mountains is ominous Cutoff Mountain (10,695'), whose sheer rock face towers above the valley to the northwest.

-The trail crosses Pebble Creek, bends left and continues downstream closely following it.
+, bends left and continues downstream closely following it.
 The next 3 miles through open meadows along Pebble Creek

 are a highlight of the trip.
 There’s a chance to see elk in the valley and bighorn sheep and mountain goats in the craggy mountain tops.
 Along the way the trail fords the creek a second time at 3.5 miles.
 The impact of the 1988 fires is quite evident throughout this upper part of the valley.